 Jogyesa Temple

-One of the most important Buddhist Temples in Seoul has always something on display.
+One of Seoul’s most important Buddhist temples has always had something on display.

 Address: 55 Ujeongguk-ro, Jongno-gu, Seoul, South Korea